Leaders in cardiogenic shock support

 • Angioplasty and stenting of heart arteries can restore blood flow to the heart muscle.
 However, many patients will continue to worsen despite these treatments.

 • Mechanical circulatory support devices may be required to stabilize the patient.
 These devices include miniaturized heart pumps that can be placed through large blood vessels and extracorporeal membrane oxygenation (ECMO) in which an externalized heart pump circulates oxygenated blood to the body.
-Treating a cardiogenic shock patient with mechanical circulatory support devices give the heart time to recover or bridge the patient to either a longterm heart assist device called an LVAD (left ventricular assist device) or heart transplantation.
+Treating a cardiogenic shock patient with mechanical circulatory support devices gives the heart time to recover or bridge the patient to either a long-term heart assist device called an LVAD (left ventricular assist device) or heart transplantation.

 • Eat a heart healthy diet – Limit high fat and high cholesterol foods and enrich your diet with vegetables and fruits.